CagriCatik/RRT-MPC/docs/planning_rrt_star.md

    consistent path extraction.

 The output `PlanResult` contains the ordered path (including start and goal), all nodes with parent indices and metadata such as iteration count.
+Additional fields expose the raw, pruned and smoothed paths used by alternative planners, but are empty for pure RRT* runs.

 ## Collision Checking